Bidders' Responses to Auction Format Change in Internet Display Advertising Auctions: Aggregate Response: Difference-in-Differences Regressions

-Incidentally, the average price level under FPAs eventually falls to the level under SPAs after the three format changes in 2019 and 2020.
-It is an interesting observation reminiscent of the celebrated revenue equivalence theorem shown by \citet{Vickrey61:RET}, \citet{Myerson81:RET}, and \citet{RileySamuelson81:RET}.
+Incidentally, the average price level under FPAs eventually falls \newgwR{to levels that are statistically close to, and generally statistically indistinguishable from, those under SPAs.} This is an interesting observation reminiscent of the celebrated revenue equivalence theorem shown by \citet{Vickrey61:RET}, \citet{Myerson81:RET}, and \citet{RileySamuelson81:RET}.
 We believe that this result is noteworthy and intriguing in light of the fact that the prerequisites for the classic revenue equivalence theorem (such as bidder symmetry) generally do not hold in our setting \citep{MaskinRiley00:Asymmetric}.\footnote{We note another difference between our result and the classic revenue equivalence theorem.
 We compare revenue per \emph{sold} impression, i.e., revenue per auction where the highest bid exceeds the reserve price, under SPAs and FPAs.
 On the other hand, the revenue equivalence theorem concerns revenue per \emph{available} impression, i.e., revenue per auction considering the possibility of not selling the impression (if all bids are below the reserve price), in which case the auctioneer receives its opportunity cost.
 Unfortunately, due to data limitations, we have not been able to test the equivalence of revenue per available impression under SPAs and FPAs.
 We do not observe in our data the number of available but unsold impressions nor relevant reserve prices (price floors).}

+\newgwR{Having said all of that, we interpret the DID regression results cautiously, given evidence of pre-trends in some specifications and the imprecision of certain estimates (e.g., for Company B).
+To address these concerns—particularly pre-trends—we introduce a synthetic difference-in-differences approach in the next section and revisit the results in light of this analysis.}